 Luckily for you, we have some pro-tips for packaging that won't take too much time and can provide exponential value to your product and your brand.

-T-shirt brand Johnny Cupcakes does this perhaps better than anyone with their packaging.
+T-shirt brand Johnny Cupcakes does this perhaps better than anyone.
 Dubbing themselves "the World's First T-Shirt Bakery," Johnny Cupcakes' packaging falls right in line, as their packaging is equal parts bakery and punk-inspired.
-It's quirky, but it's also who they are as a brand, and it works.
+It's quirky, and it works.

 Encourage Word of Mouth